apache/gravitino/docs/docker-image-details.md

     - `8030` Doris FE HTTP port
     - `9030` Doris FE MySQL server port

-## Gravitino CI kerberosized HDFS image
+## Gravitino CI kerberos HDFS image

 You can use this image to test kerberized HDFS.